sreetamkasta/voting-system/README.md

 # voting-system
-simple voting system using java
+simple voting system using java and html,css,js